 I use a handy app called Wunderlist to keep a list of the different types of work I complete on certain days.
 This means every time I think of something new I need to do, I can put it into Wunderlist and then execute that task on a consistent day.
 It even lets you add notes, reminders, pictures, and alerts.

 I have five categories I split my work into:

 • Deep Work Blog – This is where I try to batch blog posts, upload pictures, and videos to my blog and input my written work into the WordPress editor, and format it.

 • Deep Work Freelance – This is where I focus on batching freelance writing work to get as much done as possible.
 I usually find that I do at least one freelance article a day on average, but will assign a single day to get through 3-4 articles in one go to help me get ahead of article production.

-• Education and Brand Building – This list is where I focus on education, which can be courses, learning a new skill and also brand building.
-Building a brand is crucial to helping a digital nomad business grow, and I spend this time to plan brand growth tactics.
+• Education and Brand Building – This list is where I focus on education, which can be courses, learning a new skill, and also brand building.
+Building a brand is crucial to helping a digital nomad business grow, and I spend this time planning brand growth tactics.

 A Regular Day of the Nomad

 Different Digital Nomads may have different routines but here is what mine usually looks like:

 My regular day typically consists of waking up early (providing I haven’t been out the night before).
 I like to try and wake up at 7:00 am-7:30 am and start the day with some exercise.
 I either go out for a jog or complete some push-ups, I’ve been working on a program to build up to achieving 100 push-ups in one go (currently at 50).